Breeders’ Cup Classic Tips and Betting Offers, 00:44 at Santa Anita, 3rd November 2019

 Here we have available some of the best odds and betting tips for the grand finale of the thoroughbred racing calendar, the Breeders’ Cup Classic.

 This is one of the biggest races of the series and always attracts a brilliant field and some brilliant racing betting offers.
-By far the most lucrative race of the Breeders’ Cup, the Classic is a weight for age race over 2000m, a mile and a half.
+By far the most lucrative race of the Breeders’ Cup, the Classic is a weight for age race over 2000m, a mile and a quarter.

 Breeders’ Cup Classic Tips 2019

 Odds correct at the time of writing and are subject to change.